What I would tell those who are not living with Rheumatoid Arthritis

 A Memo to Non-RA’ers:

 My mailbox stays full of “nobody gets it” messages.
-People feel lonely and frustrated because most people don’t get RA.
+People feel lonely and frustrated because most people don’t get Rheumatoid Arthritis.
 No, I mean they don’t “get it” as in understand what it is like.
-Recently, we discussed the UK campaign against ignorance about Rheumatoid Arthritis.
+Recently, we discussed the UK campaign against ignorance about RA.

 What we want you to know about living with RA

 We want you to know what Rheumatoid Arthritis really is.
 We want to correct the myths and misunderstandings about RA.
-And, we want you to understand the consequences of a life with Rheumatoid Arthritis.
+And, we want you to understand what’s different about life with Rheumatoid Arthritis.

 Think for a moment: Have you ever have tendonitis?
 Or “tennis elbow”?
 How about a sprained ankle?
 Maybe a dislocated finger?
 Heel spur?
 Torn rotator cuff?
 Broken bone?
 Jammed toe?
 Or a ganglion cyst?
 Maybe you have a bit of osteoarthritis in your knees?
 If you have, then you have a better ability to understand than you knew.
 Imagine that you had that painful incapacitating condition in every joint.